Vauquelinia

 Vauquelinia, commonly known as the rosewoods, is a genus of the rose family, Rosaceae.
-It consists of two species of shrubs found in the southwestern United States and northwestern Mexico.
+It consists of four species of shrubs found in the southwestern United States and northern and central Mexico.
 The genus was named for French chemist Louis Nicolas Vauquelin (1763-1829).
 The nectar provided by these plants is commonly fed on by wasps such as Polistes instabilis.

 V. californica is of some interest as an ornamental.